 b.
 For purposes of Table II, Column 1, 0.11 becquerels per cubic metre gross alpha activity; 7.4 x 10 -2 becquerels per cubic metre natural uranium; or 3 micrograms per cubic metre of air natural uranium.

-5. For purposes of this note, a radionuclide may be considered as not present in a mixture if (a) the ratio of the concentration of that radionuclide in the mixture Ca to the concentration limit for that radionuclide specified in Table II of this Appendix (MPCa) does not exceed 1/10, (i.e., Ca/MPCa ≤ 1/10 and (b) the sum of such ratios for all radionuclides considered as not present in the mixture does not exceed ¼, (i.e., Ca/MPCa + Cb/MPCb + ….. ≤ ¼).
+5. For purposes of this note, a radionuclide may be considered as not present in a mixture if (a) the ratio of the concentration of that radionuclide in the mixture Ca to the concentration limit for that radionuclide specified in Table II of this Appendix (MPCa) does not exceed 1/10, (i.e., Ca/MPCa ≤ 1/10 and (b) the sum of such ratios for all radionuclides considered as not present in the mixture does not exceed ¼, (i.e., Ca/MPCa + Cb/MPCb + ...... ≤ ¼).

 Schedule IX